Hit me with

 Marijuana raises the heart rate shortly after smoking; the effect can last up to three hours.

-The potency of THC, frequency of use, age of first use, and whether other substances are being consumed at the same time are all factors that determine how marijuana affects someone.
+The potency of THC—which has increased significantly over the years, frequency of use, age of first use, and whether other substances are being consumed at the same time are all factors that determine how marijuana affects someone.
 Each person metabolizes it differently.

 THC is stored in your fat cells and can stay in your body for several weeks following use.